GuterBenutzername/gradewarrior/backend/README.md

 - gw-analyzer, handling insights, is a daemon that periodically analyzes grades and stores all results into the "insights" table.

 - gw-updater, handling grade auto-updating, is a web-scraper run periodically to scrape grades from multiple school districts' grade books.

+The database is provided by the compose.yaml at the environment variable `DATABASE_URL`.